Reference Manual

 contentSeparator: Tag

-A prose separator (such as a horizontal rule).
+A prose content separator (such as a horizontal rule).

 list: Tag